Academic term: Basic education

-When using the current calendar, the private schools' year begins in the second or third week of September and ends in late May or first/second week of June before June 12, Independence Day.
+When using the 2021 calendar system, the private schools' year begins in the second or third week of September and ends in late May or first/second week of June before June 12, Independence Day.

 The academic term for senior high school students (Grades 11 and 12) operates on a semestral basis.
 Semestral, Christmas, and summer breaks are scheduled at about the same time as primary and junior high school.
 Grade 12 pupils have a shorter second semester than grade 11 in order for the school to prepare for graduation.

-Until SY 2019–2020, summer break usually lasted for two months, starting from the first week of April up to the last week of May.
+Until SY 2019–2020, summer break usually lasted for two months, starting from the first or second week of April up to early June.
 Most schools tended to end the school year before Holy Week.
 Semestral break is normally set to coincide with All Saints' and All Souls' Day.
 The Christmas Break usually begins in the third week of December, and classes resume the Monday or week after New Year's Day (unless that Monday is January 2).
 Commencement ceremonies were often held in late March or early April.
-Beginning SY-2020-2021 the summer break now falls after early to mid-June, ending in late August, which the Holy Week or Easter break replacing the former summer vacation with the switch of the calendar.
+Beginning from SY 2020–2021, the summer break now falls after early to mid-June, ending in late August, which the Holy Week or Easter break replacing the former summer vacation with the switch of the calendar.
 The other vacation breaks remain as is.

-Until 2020 the exceptions to this general schedule are international schools operating in the country, which normally follow their home country's respective school system, since then the calendar used by these schools now closely match the general national calendar.
+Until 2020, the exceptions to this general schedule are international schools operating in the country, which normally follow their home country's respective school system, since then the calendar used by these schools now closely match 2021-22 general national calendar.

+A period of transition for the public primary and secondary schools back to the old calendar system began in 2024, with private institutions either following the transition period of the former or maintaining the Western calendar.